Finally, Some More Intel On Alexa Chung's Fashion Collection

-Alexa Chung may have provided plenty of fashion inspiration for us with her own #OOTDs over the years, whether that involves overalls, frilly tops, or Mary Janes.
-She’s also paired up with plenty of fashion brands over the years, from creating collections with AG and Madewell, to consulting for the likes of Superga and Marks & Spencer.
-But soon, her very own collection, called Alexachung, also might charm its way into your closet.
+Alexa Chung may have provided plenty of fashion inspiration for us with her own #OOTDs over the years, whether that involves dungarees, frilly tops, or Mary Janes.
+She’s also paired up with plenty of fashion brands over the years, from creating collections with AG to consulting for the likes of Superga and Marks & Spencer.
+But soon, her very own collection, called Alexachung, also might charm its way into your wardrobe.

-We first heard about Chung’s line in July, though details about the official drop date or aesthetic (beyond, you know, the fact that these would obviously be Chung-approved wares) were still sparse at that point.
+We first heard about Chung’s line in July, though details about the official drop date or aesthetic were still sparse at that point.
 Now, we've got a bit more insight on what to expect from her forthcoming "see now, buy now" collection; it'll be revealed in London on May 30.
-Don't worry: If you're not across the pond, you can get in on the action via a livestream of the launch spectacle on the brand's site, Alexachung.com, which just launched today, as did the brand's social media.
+Don't worry: If you're not in the UK, you can get in on the action via a livestream of the launch spectacle on the brand's site, Alexachung.com, which just launched today, as did the brand's social media.

 Advertisement